LAGameStudio/apolune/README.md

 --- SNIPPET ENDS
 ```

-## Donations

-As the primary author, initiator and only vested official team member, I do appreciate donations and any donations will be used to fund making of video tutorials, documentation and code cleanup.

 ## Features
 A massive 1800+ class 1400 file extravaganza of OpenGL, WinAPI, OpenAL and many other features, written in Visual Studio for over a decade!